dcano01/press-kit/README.md

 # press-kit
 Download Logos

-Inside the "CT logo.zip" you will find the logo in the following formats:
+Inside the "CT-logo-kit.zip" you will find the logo in the following formats:
 PNG and EPS (RGB & CMYK)

 Colour and monochrome versions